Trostianets: 2022 Russian invasion of Ukraine

+The town's hospital was shelled many times by Russian forces (at least twice from tanks).

+On March 2, 2024, a HESA Shahed 136 drone was shot down over Trostianets, and residential buildings were damaged as a result of falling debris.
+On March 14, 2024, Trostianets was shelled using the HESA Shahed 136 and 9K720 Iskander.
+As a result of the shelling, the Trostianets City Hospital was damaged.

+Population

+Ethnicity

+Distribution of the population by ethnicity according to the 2001 census:

+Language

+Distribution of the population by native language according to the 2001 census:

 Nature and recreation

-Trostyanets is located near the picturesque Neskuchnoye tract, where there are three lakes among a mixed pine-deciduous forest.
+Trostianets is located near the picturesque Neskuchnoye tract, where there are three lakes among a mixed pine-deciduous forest.
 The nearby arboretum almost merged with the forest.
 In 1995-1996, a sports recreation center was destroyed, located in a pine forest near one of the lakes.

 There are several architectural monuments in the city - the "Round Yard" of 1749, the Golitsyn's manor house, churches, the nymphs' grotto of 1809 and others, which are gradually being repaired and restored.
-Recently, picturesque plein-airs “Picturesque Trostyanechchina” have been held in Trostyanets, as a result of which an exposition of paintings by artists from different countries was created in the former landowner's estate.
+Recently, picturesque plein-airs “Picturesque Trostianechchyna” have been held in Trostianets, as a result of which an exposition of paintings by artists from different countries was created in the former landowner's estate.

 Industry

-The most famous enterprise of Trostyanets is the chocolate factory "Ukraine", one of the leading enterprises in the industry.
+The most famous enterprise of Trostianets is the chocolate factory "Ukraine", one of the leading enterprises in the industry.
 This enterprise belongs to the company "Mondelēz International" (formerly "Kraft Foods"), which is known for its trademarks "Crown", "Alpen Gold", "Jacobs", "Tuc", "Barny" and Milka.

 Transport

-The railway line Sumy–Liubotyn, stations Smorodino-Trostyanets and Rupino.
+The railway line Sumy–Liubotyn, stations Trostianets-Smorodyne and Rupino.
 The national road N12 passes through the town and connects Sumy and Poltava.